paloukari/jetson-detectors/README.md

-# High Throuput Object detector for the Nvidia Jetsoin devices family
+# High Throuput Object detector for the Nvidia Jetson device family

-This is the code used in [this blog post](http://havedatawilltrain.com/three-threads-to-perdido)
+This is the code used in [this blog post](http://havedatawilltrain.com/three-threads-to-perdido) to demonstrate different ways of improving the performance of a simple Object Detection program.

 ## Clone the example repo
 ```